 The events of the 1980s do not suggest that either monetarist or new classical ideas should be abandoned, but those events certainly raised doubts about relying solely on these approaches.
-Doubts about Keynesian economics raised by the events of the 1970s led Keynesians to modify and strengthen their approach.
-Perhaps the events of the 1980s and 1990s will produce similar progress within the monetarist and new classical camps.
+Similarly, doubts about Keynesian economics raised by the events of the 1970s led Keynesians to modify and strengthen their approach.